19.45 Ending & Correcting Sanctions

 The participant is in sanction for not submitting job logs at least 3 months ago. | Develop a new employment plan and lift the sanction.
 (There is no point to getting logs when the hours have already been recorded and reported). |

-The participant transfers from another county or tribe and is already in sanction.
-Local county policies will direct what to do if a sanctioned participant transfers employment services agencies within the same county. |
+The participant transfers from another county or Tribal Nation and is already in sanction.
+Local county or Tribal Nation policies will direct what to do if a sanctioned participant transfers employment services agencies within the same county or Tribal Nation. |

 Notify the eligibility worker to remove the sanction if removing the sanction is appropriate.